Telenav/smithy/README.md

      * Correctly and effiently implements `equals()`, `hashCode()` and `compareTo()`
      * Has conversion methods for common types callers may need (`Date`, `long` for epoch millis)

-   c. `generate()` then calls a bunch of instance methods on itself, whose names are fairly self-explanatory:
+   3. `generate()` then calls a bunch of instance methods on itself, whose names are fairly self-explanatory:
    `generateDefaultConstructor, generateEpochMillisConstructor, generateDateConstructor,
    generateToString, generateSupplierImplementation, generateHashCode, generateEquals, generateToDateConversionMethod, generateToEpochMilliConversionMethod, generateToEpochSecondsConversionMethod, generateComparableImplementation, generateAgeConversionMethod, generateDateTimeConversionMethods, generateIsAfterAndBefore, generateWithMillis, generateImplementsTemporal`.
 Typically, these methods are fairly simple - e.g. converting a `Created` into a `ZonedDateTime` by taking a (Java SDK) `ZoneId` argument: